ziutek/emgo/egroot/src/runtime/noos/readme-cortexm.txt

 ### Configuration options for noos/cortexm target.

-#### StackExp, StackFrac (no default value)
+#### ISRStack, MainStack, TaskStack (no default value)

-Defines the size of the stack for one task as follows:
+Defines the size of the stack for ISRs, main task and other tasks.
+It is ounding up to a multiple of 32 bytes.

-	(1 << StackExp) * StackFrac / 8.

-Such a little complicated definition allows to easy use MPU (if available) for stack protection.

 #### MaxTasks